-Install console as the reverse of removal.
+Properly reinstall removed parts in the reverse order of their removal.
 However, pay attention to the following.

 Align console front tabs with slots, then push console forward.

 Then align and insert studs with grommets on rear portion of console until studs engage with grommets.